cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/log.md

 ## Redirects the output of the default logger

 Hertz can use `hlog.SetOutput` to redirect the output of the default logger provided by hlog.
-For example, to redirect the output of the default logger to `. /output.log`, this can be done as follows:
+For example, to redirect the output of the default logger to `. /output.log`, you may do as follows:

 ```go
 package main